rylTianChen/GreatCalculator/READ_ME.txt

 Welcome to use GreatCalculator!

 Instructions:
-      How to Use:
+      Usage Method:
-            Enter a simple arithmetic expression, examples:
+            Enter a simple arithmetic expression, for example:
             2190,1872 + 3279,8742,8397
             9_02384_0923_8409_2384_0928 --2_3492,7498_2798
             39828749823789 * -0000032   89798247923
             324892374923749823 / 823904832048
             2349882974928472398 ^ 322
             230984209384230984023984230 % 289472398
-            Symbol Description: + Addition  - Subtraction  * Multiplication  / Division  ^ Power  % Modulo  & Bitwise AND  | Bitwise OR
+Symbol Description: +Add  -Subtract  *Multiply  /Divide  ^Power  %Modulo  &Bitwise AND  |Bitwise OR  !Bitwise XOR
             Press Enter to finish input
 Notes:
-            1. Please switch your input method to English and do not enter Chinese characters
-            2. Continuous input is supported: only enter the operator and the second number to continue calculation with the last result
+            1.Please switch the input method to English and do not enter Chinese characters 2.Continuous calculation supported: only enter the operator and the second number to continue calculation with the last result
-            3. You can also enter only an operator to calculate with the last and second last results
+            3.You can also enter only the operator to calculate with the last and second last results 4.^ stands for power operation, ! stands for bitwise XOR operation.
+Note that "!" is only defined as bitwise XOR in this calculator.
-            4. Since the symbol ^ conflicts between power operation and bitwise XOR, this calculator prioritizes power operation.
-Bitwise XOR may be added in future updates

-      Remarks:
+Explanation:
-      1. The program automatically ignores spaces, commas and underscores, and automatically removes leading zeros.
+      1.The program automatically ignores spaces, commas and underscores, and automatically removes leading zeros.
-      2. Division only returns the integer part.
+      2.Division only takes the integer part.
-      3. Bitwise operations run slowly, please wait patiently during use.
-I apologize for any inconvenience caused.
+      3.Bitwise operations run slowly, please wait patiently during use.
+We apologize for any inconvenience caused.
-      4. If the calculated numbers are extremely large, the program will take a long time to compute, please wait patiently.
+      3.If the involved numbers are extremely large, the program will take a longer time to calculate, please wait patiently.
-      5. Do not use this calculator for ultra-large number calculations, otherwise unknown issues may occur.
+      4.Do not use this calculator to compute extremely large numbers, otherwise unknown problems may occur.

-This calculator is independently developed by a single developer (TianChen).
-Imperfections and errors may exist.
-If calculation errors or program crashes occur, please close the software and send feedback to: lyrTianChen09@outlook.com
-When submitting feedback, please describe the specific problem in detail and attach input.log and output.log.
-These two log files are automatically generated on the first launch of the program.
-These files are critical for troubleshooting, please be sure to include them.
-Do not run GreatCalculator.exe again before sending feedback, or all log content will be overwritten and lost.
+The development team has only one member (Tianchen).
+The calculator may inevitably have bugs.
+If calculation errors or program abnormal termination occur, please close the program and send feedback to lyrTianChen09@outlook.com.
+When sending feedback, please describe the error and attach input.log and output.log (the two files will be automatically created when the program runs for the first time).
+These two files are very important, please be sure to send them!
+Do not run GreatCalculator.exe again before sending, otherwise the content in the files will be lost.

-sample.txt provides detailed usage examples for reference.
+sample.txt is a usage example.

-Wish you a pleasant user experience and bug-free operation forever!
+Wish you a pleasant use experience and never encounter bugs!